One Day Kathmandu Patan and Bhaktapur City Tour

 KATHMANDU DURBAR SQUARE

 The Kathmandu Durbar Square is standing right in the heart of Kathmandu.
-This historical attraction is a known for its religious, cultural and commercial importance.
-The remarkable varieties of temples are the dedication of various gods and goddess and built between in 12th to 18th centuries.
+This historical attraction is also known for its religious, cultural and commercial importance.
+The remarkable varieties of temples are the dedication for various gods and goddess and built between the 12th to 18th centuries.
 Some of the attractions of Kathmandu Durbar Square, Taleju Temple, Hanuman Dhoka, Nasal Chowk, Mul Chowk, Bhandarkar, Manju Deval, Kumari Bahal, Kasthamandap Temple, and Museum.
-Unfortunately now most of the monuments are under reconstruction after the demonstrative earthquake at 2015.
-And they are now rebuilding process.
+Unfortunately, now most of the monuments are under reconstruction after the demonstrative earthquake in 2015.
+And they are now in the rebuilding process.

 PATAN DURBAR SQUARE

-The Patan Durbar Square is lies about 5 km south of Kathmandu.
+The Patan Durbar Square lies about 5 km south of Kathmandu.
 Patan Durbar Square is famous for its fine Pagoda style temples, stone statues, and unique architectures.
-Likewise, the palace complex is home to various Hindu temples and Buddhist monuments with bronze gateways and exquisite carvings dating back to many centuries.
+Likewise, the palace complex is home to various Hindu temples and Buddhist monuments.
+It has bronze gateways and exquisite carvings dating back to many centuries.
 The major attraction of Patan Durbar Square includes Keshav Narayan Chowk, Sundari Chowk, Mul Chowk, Patan Museum, Krishna Temple, Golden Temple, Mahabouddha Temple and Golden Window.

 BHAKTAPUR DURBAR SQUARE

-Swyambhunath Stupa reflects as the ‘Monkey Temple’ too.
-Syambhunath Stupa is recording in the first Buddhist place of pilgrimage in the Kathmandu Valley.
-This Syambhunath complex consists other several temples dating back to 7th century, however, the Tibetan Monastery have been recently built.
+Swoyambhunath Stupa reflects as the ‘Monkey Temple’ too.
+Syambhunath Stupa is recorded as the first Buddhist pilgrimage in the Kathmandu Valley.
+The Syambhunath complex consists other several temples dating back to the 7th century.
+However, Tibetan Monastery has been recently built.
 It takes 40-50 minute walk from Thamel.
 The area is a landmark because it offers the best view of Kathmandu Valley.

 Dedicated to Lord Shiva, Pashupatinath is the holiest Hindu site in Nepal and the country’s largest shrine complex.
 The temple stands for the symbol of faith and culture holding its ground beside the holy river – Bagmati.
 Every year thousands of Hindu followers from all over the country as well as from India pay a visit to this temple as it holds a huge proportion of religious significance among the Hindu society.

-After the breakfast, you will be driven to Bhaktapur with a tour guide and then drive to Patan Durbar square and lunch in there.
-After complete explore Patan Durbar Squar you will head to Pashupatinath Temple and Boudhanath after that you will head to Kathmandu Darbar Square and at last, you will go in Swyambhunath to end your long one day trip.
+After breakfast, you will be driven to Bhaktapur with a tour guide and then drive to Patan Durbar square and have lunch there.
+After completely exploring Patan Durbar Square, you will head to Pashupatinath Temple and then Bouddhanath after that you will head to Kathmandu Darbar Square and at last, you will visit Swoyambhunath to end your long one day trip.

 0 Reviews on One Day Kathmandu Patan and Bhaktapur City Tour View All